 TPP negotiators wanted Fast Track because it would have reduced Congress’s authority to oversee trade to merely rubber-stamping deals already agreed to by the president.
 It would limit debate and block amendments, keeping the contents of the negotiations safe from public scrutiny or revision.

 Congress has a history of granting Fast Track authority to presidents, but this time Democrats pushed back, fully aware that they would be on the hook for their deference to negotiators once the deals passed and their toxic contents came to light.

-Without Fast Track to convince negotiating partners that their secret sell-out to multinational corporations would remain secret until it became law, the process effectively ground to a halt and a majority in Congress remains opposed to this day.
+Without Fast Track to convince negotiating partners that their secret sell-out to multinational corporations will remain secret until it becomes law, the process effectively ground to a halt and a majority in Congress remains opposed to this day.